YatharthChauhan2362/Github-Actions-Learning/README.md

 2. The **Build and push image** step builds a Docker image from the code and pushes it to a registry.

 This action is monolithic because all the steps are included in a single file.

+## Static website to GitHub Pages

+Here is an example of a GitHub Action that deploys a static website to GitHub Pages:

+    name: Deploy to GitHub Pages

+    on:
+        push:
+            branches:
+                - master

+    jobs:
+        build:
+            runs-on: ubuntu-latest
+            steps:
+                - uses: actions/checkout@v2
+                - name: Build and Deploy
+                uses: peaceiris/actions-gh- pages@v3
+                with:
+                    github_token: ${{     secrets.GITHUB_TOKEN }}
+                    publish_dir: ./public

+This action is triggered whenever you push new code to the _master_ branch of your repository.

+It runs on the latest version of Ubuntu, checks out the code, and then uses the _peaceiris/actions-gh-pages_ action to build and deploy the code to GitHub Pages.

+The _publish_dir_ parameter specifies the directory that contains the static files to be deployed, and the _github_token_ parameter allows the action to authenticate with GitHub and push the changes to the _gh-pages_ branch.

 # Github Marketplace